JAMoreno-Larios/hangman_sdd_test/README.md

 This is a playground directory to attempt to generate a simple project using `OpenCode` and Specification-driven development.
 Code was generated using OpenCode's Big Pickle model.
+`README.md` and `AGENTS.md` where written by me, a human.
+The code itself was generated with a LLM.

 ## Specifications